Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: Error analysis and practical predictors

-We now demonstrate the performance of the derived quadrature and interpolation error estimates for $\Lsq$ in \eqref{eq:Lsq_est}.
-Figure \ref{fig:errest_B_quad_ip} shows that the estimates perform well for both the convex spheroid and the non-convex ``smooth star'' geometry across all target point positions, including those far from and close to the symmetry axis, for a fixed value of $n$.
+We now assess the performance of the derived quadrature and interpolation error predictors for the function $\Lsq$ in \eqref{eq:Lsq_est}.
+The aim is to verify that the predictors correctly capture the dependence on target point location, reproduce the expected decay with increasing $n$, and remain reliable in the close-evaluation regime.

+Figure \ref{fig:errest_B_quad_ip} compares measured and predicted errors for a fixed value of $n$, for both a convex spheroid and a non-convex ``smooth star'' geometry.
+The results show that the predictors perform well for both geometries across all target point locations, including those close to the symmetry axis.

-Next, we study how effectively the estimates capture the error decay as $n$ increases.
-We randomly distribute a large number of target points on one of the contours in Figure \ref{fig:errest_B_quad_ip} for the spherical geometry, where the magnitude of the error is roughly constant.
-Since the Gauss--Legendre error function \eqref{eq:GL_knz} remains constant along the level sets of the Bernstein radius function, $\bernsteinr$, in \eqref{eq:bernstein_radius}, we begin by determining $\trootlambda$ such that $\varrho(\trootlambda)=P$, where $P$ is a constant.
-We then construct the corresponding target point $\xx(\trootlambda)$, following the approach outlined in \cite[Section 5.4]{AFKLINTEBERG2022}.
-The resulting target points are displayed in black in Figure \ref{fig:body_targets}.
-Furthermore, we assess the performance of the estimates for close evaluation by placing target points on three lines normal to the surface, depicted in colors in Figure \ref{fig:body_targets}.
+We next examine the decay of the error as $n$ increases.
+Since Gauss--Legendre error function \eqref{eq:GL_knz} is constant along the level sets of the Bernstein radius function $\bernsteinr$, the quadrature error is approximately constant on these level sets.
+We therefore construct target points by determining roots $\trootlambda$ such that $\varrho(\trootlambda)=P$, for a fixed constant $P$, and then form the corresponding target points $\xx(\trootlambda)$ following \cite[Section 5.4]{AFKLINTEBERG2022}.
+These target points are shown in black in Figure \ref{fig:body_targets}.

-Figure \ref{fig:B_quad_ip_conv} presents the outcome of these experiments.
-In Figure \ref{fig:maxabserr_vs_nt}, the maximum absolute error across all target points is shown for different values of $n$.
-As $n$ increases, the quadrature and interpolation errors both decrease, though at different rates, with their corresponding estimates closely following this behavior.
-The bottom row of plots, with $n=28$ fixed, demonstrate that the estimates provide good approximate upper bounds for target points both far away from and close to the surface.
+Figure \ref{fig:maxabserr_vs_nt} presents the maximum absolute error over these targets as a function of $n$.
+Both quadrature and interpolation errors exhibit exponential decay, with rates consistent with their theoretical dependence on the Bernstein radius.
+The predictors closely follow this decay, capturing both the rate and magnitude of the true error.

+To assess robustness in the close-evaluation regime, additional target points are placed along three lines normal to the surface, as illustrated in \ref{fig:body_targets}.
+The lower panels of Figure \ref{fig:errest_B_quad_ip}, with $n=28$ fixed, show the error as a function of target location and distance to the surface.
+The predictors remain stable across this range and provide reliable approximate upper bounds for both distant and near-surface target points.